Buckhill/mfastack/README.md

-# MFA Stack
+# What is MFA Stack?

-MFA Stack is a Key Storage Server and Validator, which enables 2-factor authentication, and optionally Single Sign On, for existing apps and websites.
+MFA Stack Server is a Key Storage Server and Validator, which enables 2-factor authentication, and optionally Single Sign On, for existing apps and websites.
+This repository hosts MFALib.

-## What's included here?
+## What is MFALib?

-This repository includes the MFA Stack Lib (MFALib) which is the core OTP validator used within the MFA Stack server.
-We've provided this source code as a means for companies looking to implement MFA Stack to validate and scrutinise our work.
+MFA Stack Lib (MFALib) is the core OTP validator used within the MFA Stack server.
+We've hosted this source code online as a means for companies looking to implement MFA Stack Server to validate and scrutinise our work.
+During the installation process MFA Stack Server downloads the latest stable branch of MFALib.

 ## Licence

 Usage of MFALib falls under the Buckhill MFALib Licence Agreement - 1.0

-## How do I download MFA Stack server?
+## How can I download MFA Stack server?

 MFA Stack Server can be obtained by purchasing a licence from https://www.mfastack.co.uk